Integrality of Stickelberger elements and annihilation of natural Galois modules: Introduction

 The authors wish to thank Samit Dasgupta and Mahesh Kakde for helpful correspondence concerning their work on the Brumer--Stark conjecture \cite{dasgupta-kakde} and Xavier-Fran\c{c}ois Roblot for answering our questions on his work with Dejou \cite{MR3208394}.
 We are very grateful to Henri Johnston for a thorough reading of the first author's PhD thesis \cite{Nils_thesis} and his useful comments.
+Moreover, we thank the anonymous referee for her or his suggestions to further improve the article.
 The first named author thanks his office mates Antonio Mejías Gil and Gürkan Dogan for several fruitful discussions.

 The authors acknowledge financial support provided by the Deutsche Forschungsgemeinschaft (DFG) through the research grant `Integrality of Stickelberger elements' (project no.\ 399131371).
 The second named author was also supported through the DFG Heisenberg programme (project no.\ 437113953).